Vetoes show lack of GOP lockstep on transgender sports bans

 SALT LAKE CITY (AP) — Republican governors in two states this week rejected legislation to ban transgender players from girls sports — signs that there are some remaining fractures among GOP leaders over how to navigate gender’s reemergence as a culture war issue.

-Utah Gov. Spencer Cox and Indiana Gov. Eric Holcomb vetoed bills passed by state lawmakers that would ban transgender girls from participating in gender-designated youth sports.
+Utah Gov. Spencer Cox and Indiana Gov. Eric Holcomb vetoed bills passed in their states that would ban transgender girls from participating in gender-designated youth sports.

+“Rarely has so much fear and anger been directed at so few.
+I don’t understand what they are going through or why they feel the way they do.
+But I want them to live,” Cox wrote in his veto letter.

 Their opposition puts them at odds with some of their high-profile counterparts in states such as Iowa, Florida and South Dakota, where politically ambitious governors have leaned into the debates as LGBTQ Americans have grown increasingly visible in society and pop culture.